 Conclusion

 Proper breaks between peptide cycles aren’t optional—they’re essential for safety and effectiveness.
 The standard rule: breaks equal to or longer than cycle length.
+The science of receptor desensitization, internalization, and recovery directly supports this approach.

 Don’t rush back into cycles.
 Longer breaks often mean better results when you restart.
 Your receptors need time to upregulate, your natural systems need time to normalize, and your body needs time to consolidate gains.